openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

-     "yes, forcing, I™m such an abused little critter, it™s so bad,  I™ll need counseling.Â :(
+     "yes, forcing, Iâ€™m such an abused little critter, itâ€™s so bad,  Iâ€™ll need counseling.Â :(
-     Over the last few weeks I have been putting the finishing  touches on the plasma KPart plugin¦ It looks pretty good now, but still  lacks a bit of the bits to really make it shine, including an API to  allow applications to interact with the Plasma APIs on a more intimate  level, rather than just "load widget foo, and I™ll get out of the way".  (...)"
+     Over the last few weeks I have been putting the finishing  touches on the plasma KPart pluginâ€¦ It looks pretty good now, but still  lacks a bit of the bits to really make it shine, including an API to  allow applications to interact with the Plasma APIs on a more intimate  level, rather than just "load widget foo, and Iâ€™ll get out of the way".  (...)"